Are you feeling frustrated with the results you’re getting from your Google Ads campaign? Spending a lot of money, but little to show for it?

 Sometimes the change is subtle.
 You might be targeting personal injury attorney.
 You would also show for personal injury lawyer.
 Not too big of a difference, right.

-But in other cases, the disparity between the search phrase and the search term is could be more dramatic.
+But in other cases, the disparity between the search keyword phrase and the search term is more dramatic.

 Depending on the keyword match type you might be showing up for things totally unrelated.
 This is often the case with broad match.